nipy/nipy/doc/devel/code_discussions/brainvisa_repositories.rst

 ::

-   # Get an acces to one repository
+   # Get an access to one repository
    repository = openRepository( repositoryURL )
    # Create a request for selection of all the FMRI in the repository
    request = ‘SELECT * FROM FMRI’